-Alexander Pope was born in Lombard Street, London, the son of a prosperous merchant and Roman Catholic.
+Alexander Pope was born in Lombard Street, London, the son of a prosperous merchant,

 He was largely educated at home.
 His parents moved to Binfield in Windsor Forest in 1700 (12), probably in response to laws which, among other restrictions, prevented Catholics from living within 10 miles of London.
 Here he contracted the first of a series of illnesses, which, together with his physical deformity (he had a hunched back and was only four feet six inches tall), left him a semi-invalid for the rest of his life.

 By 1700 (12) he was already writing imitations of